OwenTheGreenBean/1WishWillow/README.md

 - I used PLA for the 3D print takes about 45 minutes to make (may need some scaling)
 - I used AI to recreate the box from images from the movie

+*Update*

-Recently I add a non AI version of the box from a help comment on a reddit thread.
+Recently I added a non AI version of the box from a helpful comment on a reddit thread.
 Thank you Slavkan12 u/Slavkan12 https://www.reddit.com/user/Slavkan12/